sgjsakura/SignalRHubProxyGenerator/README.md

 1. Add a package reference of `Sakura.AspNetCore.SignalR.HubProxies`, which provide necessary common logics for hub proxies and generation controlling attributes.

-2. Add a package reference of `Sakura.AspNetCore.SignalR.HubProxyGenerators`, this is a source generator package and thus after use installed it, it will be listed in the `Analyzers` nodes in your project.
+2. Add a package reference of `Sakura.AspNetCore.SignalR.HubProxyGenerators`, this is a source generator package and thus it will be listed in the `Analyzers` nodes in your project after you installed it.

-3. Provide necessary information for hub proxy generations, you should at least take 2 steps in order to make generating process works:
+3. Provide necessary information for hub proxy generation, you should at least take 2 steps in order to make the generation process work:

-- Add a `NetCoreRuntimeLocation` attribute to specify the install location of ASP.NET Core shared framework libraries, this is important since the generation engine must load them to detect SignalR Hub related type information.
+- Add a `NetCoreRuntimeLocation` attribute to specify the install location of ASP.NET Core shared framework libraries, this is important because the generation engine must load them to detect SignalR Hub related type information.
 Usually they will be located at `C:\Program Files\dotnet\packs`, thus you may set the attribute like:
 ```C#
 [assembly: NetCoreRuntimeLocation(@"C:\Program Files\dotnet\packs")]
 ```